Search features

 Browne Email Email More info More Info

 MUSI 106.
 AURAL SKILLS II.
 A continuation of Music 105, including all intervals, melodic dictation with large leaps, melodic and harmonic error detection, and chord identification including I, ii, iii, IV, V, and vi triads.
 Prerequisite: Music 105.
-Semester only, two hours.
+Two hours.

 a section of the AURAL SKILLS II course in Music - MUSI